cryptobuks1/checkonchain/research_articles/bankless/bear_case_ethereum.md

-# The Bear Case for Ethereum
+# Why Ethereum Will Not Develop a Monetary Premium

 The Ethereum project has long drawn critiques, especially from Bitcoiners, regarding many facets of its design, execution and failure to deliver what was originally stipulated in the ICO offering.
 The project is currently attempting the immense engineering challenge of reconstructing an entirely new blockchain, followed by integration of the existing chain whilst both are in live operation.